What is a condo or condominium?

 The Canadian demographics shows that approximately 1/3 of population is a baby boomer with 9.8 million individuals born born between 1946 and 1966.
 The Canadian baby boomer generation has driven the economy and shaped economic forces such as interest rates, the stock market, housing trends and corporate culture, to name a few.
-And the condo living is one of such trend.
+Downsizing and moving into condos is one of such trend.

 Changing social trends also reinforce the condominium lifestyle as an ideal choice for one’s home.
 There has been a rise in single parent families and common-law couples, and slower growth in traditional married couples with kids.
 As per Statistic Canada, between 2001 and 2006, one person households increased more than twice, as fast as the increase in the total population.

 For the last 20 years, there has been a trend for young adults staying home with their parents longer, or return to the parent’s home after living away for while.
 Thus more young men have developed a bachelor lifestyle that lasts well into their 30s.
 Once young people finally leave home, they are more likely to live alone.

 Condo living gives one an idea of good life without any worry of undertaking household chores like mowing lawn, planting shrubs, building a deck, yard maintenance etc. Modern condominium apartments offer luxury at an affordable price- indoor or outdoor pool, fitness, squash, billiard room, tennis courts, bowling, library, movie room, virtual golf, party room, guest suites etc.